080bct12alex/MedixAPI/README.md

 - Frontend (React/Next.js)

 ## Notes for Improvement
 - Migrating from patients.json to a real database (like MongoDB or PostgreSQL)
+- Use of a Dockerfile ensures the application runs in a consistent and isolated environment, helping to avoid conflicts and making deployment easier and more reliable.

 ---